- Longboard Shop

 RipTide PSD 'MINI I/O' Footstop

-Less then 2 inches wide and coming in a variety of colors for your pleasure these little guys will help you correct your riding posture and give you more leverage on your front foot.
+Less than 2 inches wide and comes in a variety of colors for your pleasure; these little guys will help you correct your riding posture and give you more leverage on your front foot.
 Adjustable to your liking and grippy on any shoe.
-They are a must have if your starting to progress in downhill skating.
+They are a must-have if your starting to progress in downhill skating.

 MINI I/O FOOTSTOP